Yes, there is a TOP 5 of vacation illnesses — those awful ailments that vacationers and long-term travellers dread most

 When travelling, you leave the familiar surroundings of home and go out to explore new and exciting venues.
-Unfortunately, these changes in environment can result in problems such as increased sun exposure, unfamiliar insects/allergic reactions, and drastic changes in climate that weaken our defences.
+Unfortunately, these changes in the environment can result in problems such as increased sun exposure, unfamiliar insects/allergic reactions, and drastic changes in climate that weaken our defences.

 Even frequent travellers may find themselves suffering from a condition called “vacation-itis”.

 This occurs when your system is hit hard by unfamiliar exotic or rich foods, irregular meal times, increased alcohol consumption and increased sexual activity.
 Here are a few tips for taking care of these vacation illnesses before they ruin your good time away from home.

 1. Upset Stomach/GI Issues

 Nothing ruins a trip faster than an attack of traveller’s diarrhea or other intestinal upset.
 Whether it’s called Montezuma’s Revenge or the Turkey Trots, being confined to the bathroom of your hotel doesn’t leave much time for sightseeing.
 Foreign foods and water can wreak havoc on the body’s digestive system, so it’s always good to be prepared.